-On 11 May 2010, Sanjiang Honam, a jointly-controlled enterprise in the PRC, was established by Jiaxiang Sanjiang and Korea Honam Petrochemical Company Limited.
+On 11 May 2010, Sanjiang Honam, a jointly-controlled enterprise in the PRC, was established by Jiaxing Sanjiang and Honam Petrochemical Corp.
 The registered capital of Sanjiang Honam is US\$12,000,000.
 The principal activities of Sanjiang Honam are the manufacture and sale of EO, ethylene glycol, oxygen, nitrogen and argon.
-Each of Sanjiang Chemical and Honam Petrochemical Corp. holds 50% of the shareholding interest in Sanjiang Honam.
+Each of Jiaxing Sanjiang and Honam Petrochemical Corp. holds 50% of the shareholding interest in Sanjiang Honam.

-During May to July 2010, the Company paid the dividend due to Sure Capital, the parent and ultimate holding company of RMB100,200,000 in cash.
+During May to July 2010, the Company paid the dividend of RMB100,200,000 in cash to the holding company.

-Pursuant to a share subscription agreement dated 6 May 2010 and entered into between Sure Capital and the Company, Sure Capital subscribed for an aggregate of 4,470 shares of a par value of US\$1 each at par and for a cash consideration of US\$4,470.
+Pursuant to a share subscription agreement dated 6 May 2010 and entered into between Sure Capital and the Company, Sure Capital subscribed for an aggregate of 4,470 shares at par value of US\$1 each at par and for a cash consideration of US\$4,470.